As a picture taker, I am all about visual stories here at Dash Kitten and how these pictures are a huge part of our life and future memories.

 - 70% of people do not have photo albums at all.

 So, if you believe your digital images are safe, think again.
-Unless your computer and digital devices are backed up consistently, a very real part of your life and your treasured pet memories could disappear forever.
-You need to avert a potential tragedy and keep your cat memories safe.
+Unless your computer and digital devices are backed up consistently, and often, a very real part of your life and your treasured pet memories is at risk.
+You need to avert a potential upset and keep your cat memories safe.

 Photography is Best Enjoyed in Print